A few things we're proud of

 GIC terms start in periods as short as thirty days and can go as long as ten years.
 Due to their low-risk nature, GICs provide higher returns the longer the term is.
 It is important to note that sometimes financial institutions offer promotional GIC rates which are usually higher than their standard rates, which is why it is important to compare all GIC rates offered to Canadians prior to deciding to invest.
-CDIC insurance covers investments up to $100,000 in terms up to 5-years long.
+CDIC insurance covers investments up to $100,000 in terms of up to five years long.
 Provincial insurance differs depending on the province.
 Generally, on non-redeemable GICs (the most popular non-registered GIC type) investors are not permitted to withdraw their deposit until the GIC term is complete without paying an early-withdrawal penalty.
 You can learn all about GIC basics, GIC terms, and GIC insurance, by visiting our Education Centre.

 Is a GIC the right investment for you?

-However, since GICs are locked in for a set term, they might not be the best option if you want flexibility and to access your money before the term is complete.
+- However, since GICs are locked in for a set term, they might not be the best option if you want flexibility and to access your money before the term is complete.
 For instance, if you need access to your money, you won’t have access to your investments if they’re locked up in a 5-year GIC.
 If you are looking to invest your money and have access to it at any time, a high-interest savings account (HISA) or tax-free savings account (TFSA) might be a better option for you, especially if you are putting money aside for an emergency fund.
-On the other hand, if you are comfortable with a little risk, want a higher return, and access to your money, a robo-advisor could be an investing route you might want to consider taking.
+On the other hand, if you are comfortable with a little risk, want a higher return, and have access to your money, a robo-advisor could be an investing route you might want to consider taking.

-Choosing the right GIC type
+Choosing the right GIC type:

 There are a few different types of GICs that banks and credit unions offer their customers.
 GIC rates, terms, and conditions can differ from one financial institution to the next.
 Term deposit lengths vary depending on the institution.